Book a fishing, pontoon or bowrider boat for the 2023 season online or via phone at 613-390-2628.

 Reserve a fishing, pontoon or bowrider boat for the 2023 season now.
 Call us at 613-390-2628, email at email@example.com or use the 'Contact' form at the bottom of this page.
 We are located at 16621 Hwy 7 in Perth, Ontario.
 All boats are on trailers ready to be towed to the lake of your choice and delivery is available depending on our availability.
 To view our current inventory of boats we have available, click here - http://perthboatrentals.ca/boats

 -Rental times are from 9:00am to 5:30pm daily.
 Special arrangements outside these times can be arranged depending on our availability.
 Delivery and pickup is also available for an additional charge of $.90 cents per km ($1.00 for pontoons) each way depending on our availability.
 We cannot offer delivery service on single day rentals in late June, July and August and delivery is available based on availability.
 A late fee for boat drop off will be $40.00 per half hour charged to customer.
 Please return at agreed time.
-Pleasure craft licenses are mandatory for our Canadian customers and to rent a pontoon boat, fishing boat or Waverunner.
+Pleasure craft licenses are mandatory for our Canadian customers and to rent a pontoon, fishing or bowrider boat.
 For our American customers, written proof of competency (boat license) from their own state and country is required.
 An option is to take the Canadian boat license test to receive a Canadian boat license.
-There is a 1 day minimum rental term on Waverunners and fishing boats.
+There is a 1 day minimum rental term on fishing boats.
 Pontoon boats are a minimum rental period of 2 days applicable in late June, July and August.
 Bowriders are a 2 day minimum rental term all summer.

 -A NON-REFUNDABLE rental booking deposit of $100 or $200 depending on boat type is required on all rentals.
 There will also be NO REFUND or credit of the deposit due to inclement weather conditions on day of rental.
 Full rental fee is due 1 week prior to rental period and it is also NON-REFUNDABLE.
 Cancellations with less than 14 days written notice are NON-REFUNDABLE.